Get Tech Tips

-When power is rapidly cycled (turned on and off) the components may go off then back on quickly if there is no time delay.
-Here in Florida this happens often during thunderstorms but it can also be caused by flipping a breaker on and off rapidly or bumping a condensate switch.
-These sorts of rapid short cycling events are hard on motors and controls and can even cause scroll compressors to run backwards (on rare occasion).
+When power is rapidly cycled (turned on and off), the components may go off then back on quickly if there is no time delay.
+Here in Florida, this happens often during thunderstorms, but it can also be caused by flipping a breaker on and off rapidly or bumping a condensate switch.
+These sorts of rapid short-cycling events are hard on motors and controls, and they can even cause scroll compressors to run backward (on rare occasions).

-The way we control temperature with most appliances is by running them until they hit setpoint and then shutting them off.
+The way we control the temperature with most appliances is by running them until they hit the setpoint and then shutting them off.
 This can result in short run times when the load is low or when the equipment is oversized.
-The best designs result in the equipment running non-stop when during peak load, this isn’t intuitive for most customers and they will often complain that the system “never shuts off”, you can reassure them that so long as they are staying comfortable, never shutting off is a good thing for system longevity and power consumption.
+The best designs result in the equipment running non-stop when during peak load; this isn't intuitive for most customers, and they will often complain that the system “never shuts off.”
+You can reassure them that so long as they are staying comfortable, never shutting off is a good thing for system longevity and power consumption.

 Controls Design & Setup

-Controls do this by maintaining and on off dead-band and maintaining a maximum CPH (cycles per hour) like the Honeywell thermostat shown above.
-This means that a thermostat with a 3 degree dead-band with a cooling CPH set to 3 and a set-point of 75 degrees would come on at 76 and shut off at 74 while turning on and off a maximum of 3 times per hour.
+Controls do this by maintaining an on-off dead-band and maintaining a maximum CPH (cycles per hour), like the Honeywell thermostat shown above.
+This means that a thermostat with a 3-degree dead-band with a cooling CPH set to 3 and a set-point of 75 degrees would come on at 76 and shut off at 74 while turning on and off a maximum of 3 times per hour.

-So these are some of the factors that impact short cycling but what are some of the issues associated with short cycling? here is an incomplete list –
+So, those are some of the factors that impact short-cycling, but what are some of the issues associated with short cycling?
+Here is an incomplete list: